Tanjin9185/required-stuff/README.md

 django usermodel confusion

-# get_user_model : is to just always use
+#get_user_model : is to just always use
-# User : For Default Model
+#User : For Default Model
-# settings.AUTH_USER_MODEL : only works if a custom user model is set.
+#settings.AUTH_USER_MODEL : only works if a custom user model is set. also need to define the custom user model in settings

 https://nuhil.net/